te222uh/MySmartGreenhouse/README.md

 topic device/pico1/data.

 The DHT sensor delivers digital values that don't need any further calculations.
-The soil moisture sensor and photoresistor however needed some calculations to achive the goal to present moisture with percentage where 0% is completely dry and 100% is totally wet.
-I found that the max value from the sensor was 65535 and could therefor use it in a formula to calculate the moisture level in percentage.

-I didn't experience the same luck with the photoresistor but found an estimated max value by testing the sensor on my own.
-I found that its maximum was somewhere around 1500 when in full light.
-Since it is not an exact value, I added a check that makes sure that we never get a slip to a negative result.
+The soil moisture sensor and photoresistor however needs some calculations to achive the goal to present moisture with percentage where 0% is completely dry and 100% is totally wet, and light where 0% is completely dark and 100% is full light.

-For future needs I will check for a better photoresistor to measure light, but it will do for this proof of concept.
+With ADC module from MicroPython values will range between 0 and 65535 (16-bit max value) and we will then transform it into a percentage (between 0% and 100%).

 <img src="./media/image34.png">